 Anthony DeLuca grew up in Atlantic City, NJ.
 After graduating from law school, he passed the bar exam in New Jersey.
 However, Mr. DeLuca could not get a job as an attorney.
-In fact, the only offer he almost received was part time employment for $16,000 per year.
+In fact, the only offer he almost received was part-time employment for $16,000 per year.
 He never did get that phone call.
-In New Jersey, law offices are like pharmacies in Tijuana… there is one on every corner.
+In New Jersey, law offices are plentiful – there is one on every corner.

 At the time he planned his move to Las Vegas, he had only been dating his wife for about seven months.
 He very bluntly said, “I’m moving to Las Vegas.
 Are you coming?”
-She resigned her job and they drove cross country with a car packed so heavily that the rear of the car looked like it would spray sparks as it dragged across the highway (On a side note, he would not recommend anyone driving cross country for a week in a crowded compact with their significant other).
+She immediately resigned her job, and they drove across the country with a car packed so heavily that the rear of the car looked like it would spray sparks as it dragged across the highway (On a side note, he would not recommend anyone driving cross-country for a week in a crowded compact with their significant other).
 Nevertheless, they are still together after seventeen years, two children, and many ups and downs.

 DeLuca practiced law for a short period of time before he realized that the firm partners were no smarter than he was.
 More importantly, he had an entrepreneurial spirit and a desire for independence, which meant he was never a very good employee.
-In 2001, he decided to go out on his own to practice law.
+In 2001, he decided to go out on his own to practice law as a bankruptcy attorney in Las Vegas.
 He and his wife made their preparations.
 The idea was that he would build the law firm while she provided a stable income at her job as a dealer at the Rio Hotel Casino.
-Without exaggeration or poetic license for dramatic effect, his wife came home from work the night before he was to give his resignation, and in tears, told him that she was laid off.
+Without exaggeration or poetic license for dramatic effect, his wife came home from work the night before he was to give his resignation and, in tears, told him that she was laid off.
 The timing could not have been worse.
 The safety net was gone.

 He decided to make the leap anyway, and DeLuca & Associates was formed out of a single 8’ x 10’ office suite in the Sunwest Bank Building.
-The entire “firm” consisted of 80 square feet, a desk he bought at Walmart and put together himself, a phone, a fax and his wife acting as a receptionist, despite the fact that she was initially terrified to speak to the clients.
-In the span of a decade, the firm grew to become the highest volume consumer bankruptcy firm, of any single location law firm in the entire United States.
+The entire “firm” consisted of 80 square feet, a desk he bought at Walmart and put together himself, a phone, a fax machine, and his wife as a receptionist, even though she was initially terrified to speak to the clients.
+In the span of a decade, the firm grew to become the highest-volume consumer bankruptcy firm of any single-location law firm in the entire United States.
 He and his wife are still working together at the office today (On another side note, there are days he also does not recommend anyone working with their significant other).

-Below are a list of his accomplishments and contributions.
+Below is a list of his accomplishments and contributions.

 - Temple University: Juris Doctorate; 1993-1996